materialsproject/pymatgen/docs_rst/latest_changes.rst

 Change log
 ==========

-v2022.0.2
+v2022.0.3
 ---------
-* Bug fix release for missing package data files in v2022.0.1
+* Another bug fix release!
+Now SETTINGS have been moved to pymatgen.core.